-The City of Spokane ran a Buxton Report which used population estimates from 2015 on the area within one half-mile of the intersection of Wellesley and Cannon to get a clearer and more focused snapshot of the people who reside within and near the district center and who would likely comprise the population interested in accessing the center by car, on foot or by bike.
+The City of Spokane ran a Buxton Report, which presented population estimates from the 2015 American Community Survey for the area within one half-mile of the intersection of Wellesley and Cannon.
+This gave a clearer and more focused snapshot of the people who reside within and near the neighborhood center and who would likely comprise the population interested in accessing the center by car, on foot, or by bike.